The Clubhouse, History, Sports

 This, together with the array of rackets sports available, is why The Queen’s Club remains one of the most coveted memberships in the country.

-Throughout its history, the Club has been an exceptional sporting venue, and today hosts the world famous annual Fever-Tree Championships (formerly the Aegon Championships), the World Rackets Championships, leading Real Tennis events, including the World Championship, the British Open and between 2009-2013 The ATCO Super Series Squash Finals.
+Throughout its history, the Club has been an exceptional sporting venue, and today hosts the world-famous annual cinch Championships (formerly the Fever-Tree Championships), the World Rackets Championships, leading Real Tennis events, including the World Championship, the British Open and between 2009-2013 The ATCO Super Series Squash Finals.